MMO5001 Philosophy of Science, Research Design and Methods

 - Ability to employ insights from philosophy of science to identify and appreciate (evaluate on all possible parameters) the weaknesses and strengths of knowledge claims.

 Basic knowledge of scientific methods as commonly acquired trough completing a bachelor thesis.

 No previous knowledge in philosophy is necessary, but is an advantage.

-Independent studies, lectures/seminars, group work, presentations in class.
+Independent studies, lectures/seminars, group work.

 Compulsory learning activities